A7: Area of land exposed to damaging levels of ammonia (NH3) in the atmosphere

 Short Description

 This indicator tracks changes in the amount of land area affected by damaging levels of ammonia (NH3) in the air.
-Excess NH3 in the atmosphere leads to direct toxic effects on vegetation, with very low concentrations causing damage to the leaves and surfaces of sensitive plant species such as mosses, bryophytes and liverworts.
+Excess NH3 in the atmosphere leads to direct toxic effects on vegetation, with very low concentrations causing damage to the leaves and surfaces of sensitive plant species such as lichens and bryophytes (mosses and liverworts) an integral part of many habitats.
 Agriculture is the main source of NH3 emissions to the atmosphere.

 This indicator is a measure of pressure on sensitive plant species from air pollution.
-It shows the percentage of land area where interpolated measurements of ground-level air exceed the lower critical level threshold for NH3 of 1 μg per m3.
+It shows the percentage of land area where interpolated measurements of ground-level air exceed the lower critical level threshold for NH3 of 1 microgram per cubic metre (μg per m3).

 Readiness and links to data

-Assessments of damaging levels of ammonia in the atmosphere are undertaken and published annually using 3-year moving average data at UK Air Information Resource: Trends in critical load and critical level exceedances in the UK.
+Assessments of damaging levels of ammonia in the atmosphere are undertaken and published annually using 3-year moving average data at UK Air Information Resource: Critical load and critical level exceedances in the UK.

 Indicator components